 Our Sunday service begins

-Before the service, a prelude is performed on the pipe organ.
+Before the service, a prelude is performed on our pipe organ.
 When the service starts, we stand to sing our opening hymn.
 An acolyte walks down the center aisle carrying the cross, followed by a lay minister from the congregation carrying the Gospel, and the presiding priest.
-After the hymn, the priest welcomes the congregation and prays the collect for the day, to “collect” our thoughts so that we may be open to hearing God’s voice.
+After the hymn, the priest welcomes the congregation and prays the Collect for the day, to “collect” our thoughts so that we may be open to hearing God’s voice.
 We then say the “Confession of Sin” and absolution is declared.
 Next we sing the “Gloria,” an inspiring song of praise to the glory of God.

 Hearing God’s Word

 The first half of the service is the “Liturgy of the Word,” a time to celebrate God’s love in story and song.
 A member of the parish reads two lessons from the Bible, usually one from the Old Testament and another from the New Testament.
 A Psalm is read responsively with the congregation.
 The congregation then stands while the rector reads the Holy Gospel from the middle of the congregation – a symbol of God’s word made incarnate in the world.

 A sermon about 12 minutes in length, connecting the Bible readings to stories of everyday life and the ethical decisions we all face.
 After the sermon, we affirm our faith by saying the “Nicene Creed.”
 Following the creed, a member of the congregation leads us in the “Prayers of the People,” a time when we collectively offer up our prayers for one’s self, for our loved ones, and for the whole world.
 The congregation is given the opportunity to add their individual thanksgivings and petitions, either silently or aloud.
 At the end of the prayers, we stand and greet each other warmly with Christ’s peace saying, “The Peace of the Lord.”